Localised Arrowheads: The building blocks of elastic turbulence in rectilinear, sheared polymer flows

 To uncover the bifurcation scenario that generates the spanwise-localised arrowhead (discussed above at $W=20$) by only time-stepping, we had to start from a stable 2D arrowhead in a narrow domain $L_z < 0.14\pi$ at $W=14$.
 Increasing $L_z$, reveals a symmetry-breaking pitchfork bifurcation at $L_z \approx 0.14\pi$ where a spanwise-periodic travelling wave is born: see BP1 in Fig.~\ref{bifurcation}a where the $\mathcal{R}_y$- and $\mathcal{R}_z$-symmetric solution branch corresponding to one spanwise wavelength (and labelled $m=1$) can be tracked to a saddle-node bifurcation at $L_z \approx 1.44\pi$.
 Doubling the width so $L_z=0.28\pi$, however, allows two spanwise wavelengths to be included which are arranged to again be $\mathcal{R}_y$- and $\mathcal{R}_z$-symmetric: this is branch $m=2$ in Fig.~\ref{bifurcation}a.
 Trivially, because there are two identical waves of wavelength $\half L_z$ across the width and spanwise periodicity, there is also an additional spanwise-shift symmetry:

 It is the breaking of this shift symmetry in a modulational pitchfork bifurcation at $L_z\approx2.2\pi$ ($BP_2$ in Fig.~\ref{bifurcation}c) that gives rise ultimately to a spanwise-localised arrowhead.
+The two stable branches born at $BP_2$ are translations $\mathcal{T}_{z}(\half L_z)$ of each other, and are indistinguishable in the projection used.
 However at $W=14$, this new branch extends up to only $L_z\approx 2.9\pi$ before it is lost, presumably due to a subcritical bifurcation.
 To avoid the need to navigate through the unstable branch, the stable solution branch at $(W,L_z)=(14,2.8\pi)$ was instead continued across to $(W,L_z)=(20,4\pi)$ where the spanwise-localised arrowhead had been found by windowing (Fig.~\ref{spanwise-solutions}b) using a simple linear interpolation in both parameters.
 This is shown as the orange curve in Fig.~\ref{bifurcation}a.
 The spanwise-localised arrowhead can be straightforwardly extended by time-stepping to $L_z=16\pi \approx 1/0.02$: see the inset of Fig.~\ref{localising}a.

 The quantity $\Sigma_{L2}(z)$ of the solutions labelled $(i)$-$(vii)$ in Fig.~\ref{bifurcation}a is plotted in Fig.~\ref{bifurcation}d.
 States $(i)$ and $(ii)$ are periodic over the $z>0$ half width, while $(iii)$-$(vii)$ no longer possess this property due to the modulational bifurcation which breaks the shift symmetry.
 This modulational bifurcation scenario is exactly how, for example, streamwise-periodic travelling waves in pipe flow can become streamwise-localised \cite{Chantry2014}.